Cheating on Yourself

 It became one of those days when it is hard not to compare lives, status, and achievement with those who seem to be doing things better than you are or appear to have what you want.

 Then something caught my eye.
-A random and cryptic post from my friend Monica offered these simple, yet brilliant words as if they were a message that I needed to hear:
+A random and cryptic post from a friend offered these simple, yet brilliant words as if they were a message that I needed to hear:

 “Keep your eyes on your own paper.”